Apress/pro-angular-5ed/typos.md

 ---

+On page 246, the text that follows Listing 9.23 should be:

+>The @Component decorator configures the component.
+The selector property specifies the HTML element that the directive will be applied to, which is app.
+The templateUrl property in the @Component **decorator** specifies the content that will be used as the contents of the app element, and, for this example, this property specifies the template.html file.

+(Thanks to Piyapan Weesapen for reporting this problem)

 **Chapter 10**

 On page 254, the paragraph prior to Table 10-4 incorrectly states that there are five bindings, when there are only four.